Sparkling Eyed One had her last appointment at the children's hospital for the research study we volunteered for on Wednesday.

 And here's the part where i post my moments of insanity pitiful thoughts verbatim...

-"If he doesn't call by 10AM, 11AM noon, it means he doesn't really love me."
+"If he doesn't call by10AM, 11AM noon, it means he doesn't really love me."

 "When he calls, i'm gonna pretend i don't care..."